raquentin/raquentin.github.io/content/index.md

 ## Author

-I'm Race, a programmer and second-year CS undergrad from the US.
-I'm currently interested in programming languages, poker game theory, and software engineering.
+I'm Race, a second-year CS undergrad from the US interested in programming languages and software engineering.